Kentucky-Fried-Circuits/DataGS/README.md

 ## Data served via HTTP

 ### /data/json.html
 Simple page with links to the different files.
 Read from file system.
+For information on parsing JSON in multiple programming and scripting languages, visit [JSON.org](http://www.json.org/)

 ### /data/history/YYYYMMDD.csv or /data/history/YYYYMMDD.txt
 Logged history file from file system.
 Return as MIME type `test/csv` if the URI ends with `.csv` or as